Bus driver medicals

-Transport will also send you a request for medical review 8 weeks ahead of your birthday.
-Your reminder letter will also state whether you need an assessment from a specialist.
+Transport will also send you a request for a medical review eight weeks ahead of your assessment due date.
+Your request letter will also state whether you need an assessment from a specialist.
 Ask your medical practitioner to submit your assessment online directly to Transport for NSW which speeds up the process.

-If you need to undertake regular medical reviews, we recommend you book appointments with your doctor well in advance of your birthday.
-This will avoid problems if there sometimes be long waits in obtaining medical appointments.
+If you need to undertake regular medical reviews, we recommend you book appointments with your doctor well in advance of your assessment due date.
+This will avoid problems with long wait times and lapses in approval.

 Due date extensions